Bargaining Unit: Office and Clerical Employee Unit

 - Monitors, evaluates, and coordinates the Central Valley Project and State Water Project operations and forecasts.

-- Coordinates and assists in the collection of information for the District’s groundwater and shallow groundwater monitoring programs, pH and electro-conductivity levels, and submits water samples to laboratories for analysis, and works with the Federal and State agencies as required.
+- Coordinates and assists collecting information for the District’s groundwater and shallow groundwater monitoring programs, collects pH and electro-conductivity levels, and submits water samples to laboratories for analysis, and works with the Federal and State agencies as required.

 - Coordinates the District’s power programs with other District staff, PG&E, and Western Area Power Administration, Power and Water Resources Pooling Authority, including annual power survey, power surcharges, contract administration, and annual budget calculations.